 - Garnish

-- Boil eggs using the recipe for Instant Pot Hard-Boiled Eggs.
+- Cook the eggs using the recipe for Instant Pot hard-boiled eggs or stovetop eggs.

-- Carefully remove the egg yolks and place them in a medium bowl.
+- Remove the yolks carefully with a spoon and place them in a medium bowl.
 Arrange the egg whites on a serving platter.

-- Add mayonnaise, rice vinegar, chives, wasabi and salt to the yolks.
+- Add mayonnaise, rice vinegar, chives, wasabi, and salt to the yolks.
+Taste and add more salt and pepper to taste.
+Add wasabi for more spiciness.

-- Mix all ingredients together and push down on the yolks with a spoon or fork to break them up and create a smooth paste.
+- Mix all ingredients together using a fork or spoon and push down the yolks to break them up and create a smooth paste.

-- Fit a piping bag with a piping tip with a large opening and place the piping bag into a mug, folding down the edges over the outside of the mug.
+- Fit a piping bag with a tip with a large opening and place the bag into a mug, folding down the edges over the outside of the mug.

-- Fill the piping bag with the egg filling.
+- Fill the bag with the yolk mixture.

 - Lift the piping bag from the mug; unfold and straighten out the piping bag.